How To Take Sparkler Pictures | Basic Wedding And Engagement Photography Tips

 The main ingredient that makes a sparkler photography great — the one that creates a twinkling catchlight in everyone’s eye — also poses the biggest threat: fire.
 Before the guests ignite their sparkly sticks, be sure to take the following safety precautions:

 When the fun is done and the sparklers have served their purpose, you’ll need a safe place to put them, at least until the fire’s out and they’re no longer hot.
 The solution is simple — keep a bucket of water nearby (see the image above).

 Although a variety of buckets will work, they should be tall enough so that the 36-inch sparklers don’t fall out.
 You can find buckets similar to the one in the image above here.
 The buckets (without water) can also be used to hold the sparklers until they’re handed out to the guests.

 It might be tempting to ask the guests to crowd in and create a wall of light around the couple, but you (and the guests) should exercise caution.
-To help avoid any potential injuries, remind the guests to hold the sparklers a safe distance from the couple, as well as everyone else.
+To help avoid any potential injuries in your sparkler photography, remind the guests to hold the sparklers a safe distance from the couple, as well as everyone else.
 More often than not, brides tend to wear a fair share of hairspray on their wedding day, and mixing hairspray and fire will not end well.

 3. Crank Up The ISO And Use Wide-Open Apertures